billybanana80/ozivine/README.md

 ## Usage:

-Note: Australian IP address is required.
+Note: Australian or NZ IP address is required service dependent.
 Use a VPN or proxy as required.

 Navigate to the main url for the service you require